JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: (which i do not have) but i suppose i could draw on it with procreate or something.
 JR: in what form can it be saved? just as an image?

-in what ever format you draw program use blender exports all types of textures export so format can be anything
+NS: in what ever format you draw program use blender exports all types of textures export so format can be anything